 Still not convinced?
 There are other options.

-Get down in it.
-See Horseshoe Bend up close and personal, on the Colorado River Discovery Half Day Float Trip.
-On this scenic, relaxing excursion suitable for children as young as 4 and people of all physical fitness levels, you’ll board motorized rafts at the base of the Glen Canyon Dam and glide down the very stretch of the Colorado River that people on the overlook are gazing down at.
+On these scenic, relaxing river excursions suitable for young children and people of all physical fitness levels, you’ll be transported by bus or backhaul raft to the base of the Glen Canyon Dam .
+From there, you’ll glide on custom-built rafts or paddle down the very stretch of the Colorado River that people on the rim are gazing down at.
 Give them a wave and they’ll usually wave back!
-You’ll travel 15 miles downstream on the last remaining intact stretch of Glen Canyon before disembarking at Lees Ferry and traveling by motorcoach back to the town of Page, Arizona.
+You’ll travel 15 miles downstream on the last remaining intact stretch of Glen Canyon before disembarking at Lees Ferry.

 The only part of this trip that might be somewhat strenuous for people with mobility issues is the hike to the petroglyph panel that occurs about midway through the trip.
 Though relatively short, here again, the trail is sandy, and shade is minimal to non-existent.
-Hats, sunscreen, and a towel that can be dipped in the water and placed around your neck or shoulders as an evaporative cooler are must-bring items.
-Water and other beverages are provided, and a bistro box lunch can be purchased at the Colorado River Discovery’s River’s End Cafe.
-Float Trips depart once daily at 11 AM March 1st – 31st and October 1st – November 30th, twice daily at 7:30 AM and 11:00 AM from April 1st – 30th, then at 7:30 AM and 1 PM May 1st through September 30th.
+Hats, sunscreen, water, and a towel that can be dipped in the water and placed around your neck or shoulders as an evaporative cooler are must-bring items.
+River tours are only offered between mid-March and late-October; departure times vary by season.

 This bird’s-eye perspective is one shared by only a select few.
 If you would like to be one of them, visit Horseshoe Bend and Lake Powell Air Tour.
 Tours operate weather permitting and may require a certain number of passengers to guarantee operation.